meta-llama/llama-stack/llama_stack/providers/remote/inference/nvidia/NVIDIA.md

 ### Vision Language Models Example

-The following example shows how to run vision inference using an NVIDIA NIM.
+The following example shows how to run vision inference by using an NVIDIA NIM.

 ```python
 def load_image_as_base64(image_path):